bit-broker/website/content/en/docs/getting-started/install-local.md

 curl http://bbk-coordinator:8001/v1
 ```

+If you have not applied the standard [server name and port](#server-naming-and-ports) format, then you should use `http://localhost:8001` here as your API host base URL.
 The base routes of all the three API servers respond with a small announcement:

 ```js
 {